cafemedia/slickstream-wp-plugin/svn/tags/1.0.5/readme.txt

 == Screenshots ==

-1. A website showing the Filmstrip widget added just below the banner
+1. A sample website showing the Filmstrip widget added just below the banner
-2. Slick supports as-you-type realtime search
+2. The filmstrip widget by itself.
+Scroll horizontally through EVERY page in the site.
 3. The explorer widget, a heatmap of all content on the site

 == Changelog ==